letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the seminar, clinicians should:

+- Understand the aims of this module (LL4)
+- Basics of image representation (LL2)
+  - Understand what a pixel is (LL2)
+  - Understand what a voxel is, by extension (LL2)
+  - Greyscale images
+    - Understand what values greyscale values are are usually given in (0.0-1.0, 0-255, HU) (LL2)
+    - Understand what a Houndsfield Unit is (LL2)
+  - Colours
-- Understand how basic images are represented (LL2)
+    - Understand how RGB data is used to represent most images (LL2)
+    - Understand what a colourmap is and when it is used (LL2)
+  - Image formats other than DICOM
+    - Understand why compression is needed to store images (LL2)
+    - Understand the difference between lossy and lossless image compression
+    - Name an image compression algorithm (discrete cosine transform) (LL2)
+    - Name common everyday image formats and when they may be used (JPEG, PNG) (LL2)
+- The DICOM format
-- Understand the DICOM format (LL2)
+  - Know the history of the DICOM standard and why it was introduced (LL2)
   - Understand what information is contained within a DICOM file (LL2)
+  - Understand that DICOM is a lossless standard (LL2)
-- Understand broadly how a DICOM file stores image data (LL2)
+  - Understand broadly how a DICOM file stores image data (both 2D and 3D) (LL2)
+  - Understand why Pydicom is a useful tool for clinicians (LL4)
+- Understand what considerations are needed when coding in Python to convert images, with interactive questions (array shapes) (LL3)
+- Understand the difference between volumetric 3D images and 3D meshes and what is needed to convert between them (segmentation)
+- Understand the basics of image segmentation (LL2)
+- Understand where volumetric imaging is used and where mesh reconstructions are used in clinical medicine (LL4)

 ## Workshop

 By the end of the workshop, clinicians should be:

-- Able to open a DICOM file with Python (LL1)
+- Open a DICOM file with Python (LL1)
+- Scan information
+  - Understand that there are three different types of element in a DICOM file (LL2)
+  - Understand different ways to access elements (by hex tag and keyword) (LL2)
-- extract basic scan information E.g. patient info (LL1)
+  - Extract basic scan information by keyword e.g. `PatientName` (LL1)
+- Image extraction
+  - Understand what data is needed to accurately reconstruct data from a DICOM study for 3D and 2D images (image shape, slice indices) (LL1)
+  - Extract 2D image data into a NumPy array using `ds.pixel_array` (LL1)
+  - Extract 2D colourmap data (*e.g. Doppler flow rate data*) and plot this appropriately (LL1)
+  - Reconstruct 3D image from a DICOM study and [plot axial, sagittal and coronal views](https://pydicom.github.io/pydicom/stable/auto_examples/image_processing/reslice.html#sphx-glr-auto-examples-image-processing-reslice-py) (LL1)
+  - Preprocess the image for display in Python (LL1)
-- Be able to display image data from a DICOM in Python (LL1)
+  - Plot image data from a DICOM file in Python (LL1)

-The study used in this workshop will be the same as the one used in the 3D printing section of the course.

-# Session 4 - 3D Printing for Medicine

-**Update** - Teddy and I agree that this session is likely outside the scope of the course and should be done as a standalone, if at all.

-## Seminar

-By the end of the seminar, clincians should:

-- Understand how 3D printing works
-- Be able to list medical uses of 3D printing
-- Understand what steps are needed to get from voxels to object

-## Workshop

-This workshop will cover the basics of segmentation with InVesalius.
-Course attendees will be instructed to install Invesalius at the end of the preceding seminar.
-The workshop will cover loading 3D DICOM studies with InVesalius, how to navigate the image, how to segment anatomy from a scan, and how to export for fused-deposition modelling (FDM) 3D printing.
-Slicing with Ultimaker Cura may be demonstrated at the end of the session.
-A post-workshop activity will include an informal competition for producing the best object segmentation with InVesalius.
-The best anatomical models at the end of the workshop will be printed and showcased on course social media.

-### Session Structure
+We need a candidate DICOM study/studies for this portion of the course.
+Options include:
+- [Patient Contributed Image Repository](https://www.pcir.org/) - This is where Pydicom gets it's official example studies.
+- Pydicom's official test files

+We need the following studies:
+- 2D basic scan (e.g. CXR)
-- Opening a 3D DICOM scan with InVesalius
+- 2D scan with colourmap data (e.g. Doppler Ultrasound)
-- Navigating a study with InVesalius
-    - Brief discussion of abdominal anatomy and views in each window (sagittal, coronal, axial)
-- Segmentation with InVesalius
-    - How to threshold a scan to make an initial mask
-    - How to crop a mask
-    - How to manually remove holes from the mask in 2D and 3D
-    - How to perform watershed segmentation, and when the IFT method works best (brain segmentation)
-    - Brief overview of the remaining tools which have not been covered
-- Exporting segmentation for 3D printing
+- 3D volumetric scan (e.g. CT head)
-    - How to select different surfaces and delete irrelevant anatomy or segmentation noise
-    - What file formats 3D printers accept, and how to convert between STL and G-code
-    - The importance of the mesh being manifold, and how 3D printer software copes with this

-*NB - A DICOM study for this section of the course which we have the relevant permissions/anonimity to use needs to be identified.*

-# Session 5 - AI for Medicine (Part 1)
+# Session 4 - AI for Medicine (Part 1)

 ## Seminar